 Once you have made a big step in optimizing for m-commerce, do not stop here.
 This will be a constant process, always aiming to provide the most friendly shopping experience on a mobile device.
 Do user research, keep testing, and keep up with affiliate marketing trends in 2021.

 M-Commerce – Conclusion

-Optimizing your e-shop for mobile devices is no longer a fancy term only selected few would consider.
-It’s the new norm.
-People shop on their mobile phones out of boredom, because of privacy concerns, before going to sleep or just because their mobile screen resolution is better than their PCs.
+Optimizing your e-shop for mobile devices is no longer a fancy term only a selected few would consider.
+That’s the new norm.
+People shop on their mobile phones out of boredom, because of privacy concerns, before going to sleep, or just because their mobile screen resolution is better than their PCs.
 This allows us to examine product photos more closely and carefully.
 Anyway, you are going to look at it,